La-Sian/100-Days-Of-Code-/README.md

 Today consisted spending some of morning completing some codewar challenges.
 I also looked at node.js in more detail, such what it is, how to stringyfy javascript and how to parse json.

+DAY 56

+today was looking at REST API's and CROUD routes.
+It was very difficult to grasp to begin with as there were many topics to cover as well as understand them conceptually in order to write the syntax and execute.
+More learning on this will be needed.